 Solpadeine addiction - signs, symptoms and treatment

 Solpadeine Max and Solpadeine Plus are painkillers containing codeine and paracetamol, which can be prescribed or purchased over the counter to provide relief from short-term pain.
-Due to the addictive properties of codeine, people can become dependent on these drugs.
+Due to the addictive properties of codeine, people can become dependent on Solpadeine tablets.

 If you are worried about Solpadeine addiction, we have looked at the signs and symptoms that could point to dependency.
-We have also outlined the support and treatment that is available at Priory’s rehab clinics across the UK, enabling you to overcome your Solpadeine addiction and take steps towards recovery.
+We have also outlined the support and treatment that is available at Priory’s rehab clinics across the UK, enabling you to overcome your Solpadeine addiction, overcome the Solpadeine side effects, and take steps towards recovery.

 Why do people become addicted to Solpadeine and over-the-counter medication?